 Baffin Island Canada was included as a port of call in the Northwest Passage cruises of the following passenger ships:

 - Crystal Serenity - 32-days itinerary from Seward Alaska to NYC New York (2016 - August 16 to September 16)

 - Crystal Serenity - 32-days itinerary 32-days Seward to New York City (2017 - August 15 to September 15)

-- Note: All Northwest Passage ship transits are assisted by a Canadian icebreaker or other vessel with an ice-strengthened hull.
+Note: All Northwest Passage ship transits are assisted by a Canadian icebreaker or other vessels with an ice-strengthened hull.

 Baffin Island tours, shore excursions, hotels

 Monumental Island (in the Davis Strait) is located southeast of Baffin Island, almost halfway between Lady Franklin Island and Little Hall Island (named after Charles Francis Hall, 1821-1871, an Arctic explorer).
 This small and uninhabited isle was named to honor the memory of Rear-Admiral Sir John Franklin (1786-1847) - a British navy officer and an Arctic explorer.